Benjamin-KY/MLSecOps/README.md

 ## Courses to Learn ML, MLSecOps, AI Assurance, AI Ethics etc etc

-I will note two labels/metrics before each link.
+I will note two labels/metrics before each course name and link.
 The first is x/5 where x is the required knowledge about ML/AI in order for the content to be useful. x = 1 is the least required, x =5 is the most.
 The second label is Vendor-Agnostic or Vendor-Centric.
 Enjoy!

 | Difficulty Rating | Vendor-Agnostic or Vendor-Centric | Name of Course | Delivery Method | Link |
 | --- | --- | --- | --- | --- |